-As it passed from the founder's generation to the next, Odebrecht constructed more than bridges, dams, and infrastructure.
+As it passed from the founder s generation to the next, Odebrecht constructed more than bridges, dams, and infrastructure.
 It built a transnational political empire on a foundation of bribes, a shadow network that crisscrossed continents like rebar through concrete.
-From Venezuela's unfinished railways to hydropower projects in Africa, Odebrecht didn't simply win contracts through competition.
+From Venezuela s unfinished railways to hydropower projects in Africa, Odebrecht didn't simply win contracts through competition.
 It bought them and the officials who signed them.

-slush fund so vast it could buy regional and national leaders with cash, \$788 million, at least, funneled through offshore accounts and shell companies between 2001 and 2016.
+Next-generation Odebrecht s rise was engineered with cold precision.
+By the 2000s, under Marcelo Odebrecht, grandson of the Its secret business model included slush fund so vast it could buy regional and national leaders with cash, \$788 million, at least, funneled through offshore accounts and shell companies between 2001 and 2016.